skydread1/portfolio/src/loicb/server/content/portfolio/flybot_card_games.md

 ## Immutable data

-Since we use Clojure, the game state can be represented as pure edn data levering `records`, `protocols` and `datafy`.
+Since we use Clojure, the game state can be represented as pure edn data leveraging `records`, `protocols` and `datafy`.

 There is no need for any atoms, agent or vars as the new state is just another Clojure pure data structure.

 This allows us to represent the game setup and rules as clojure pure data as well so the game is easy to custom.

+For non-clojure developers, you can imagine that you could represent your entire game state using a simple JSON file.
+In clojure, we use the EDN format (which has a similar syntax to JSON).

 ## Data validation and Generation

-We used
+The Clojure libraries I used are:
 - [clojure/spec.alpha](https://github.com/clojure/spec.alpha) for the data registry that is used for data validation and generation.
 - [clojure/test.check](https://github.com/clojure/test.check) to create custom generators to overcome the interdependence between the API functions inputs.

+Using the libraries above, I design an integration test suite that can run hundreds for semi-random generated games (can be run in the CI as well) which ensure proper behavior of the API.

 ## CLR interoperability